elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## Understanding Aliases

-At this point you may be wondering: what exactly an Elixir alias is and how is it represented?
+At this point, you may be wondering: what exactly is an Elixir alias and how is it represented?

 An alias in Elixir is a capitalized identifier (like `String`, `Keyword`, etc) which is converted to an atom during compilation.
 For instance, the `String` alias translates by default to the atom `:"Elixir.String"`: